jyothir-369/Movie-Recommendation-Using-AIML/README.md

 🎬 Movie Recommendation System using AI/ML
 A simple yet powerful content-based movie recommender system built using Python, Pandas, and Scikit-learn.
-This system recommends movies based on user input by analyzing movie metadata — such as genres, cast, crew, keywords, and plot overviews.
+The system suggests movies based on user input by analyzing movie metadata—such as genres, cast, crew, keywords, and plot overviews.

-Ideal for beginners exploring Natural Language Processing (NLP) and recommendation systems.
+📘 Ideal for beginners exploring Natural Language Processing (NLP) and Recommender Systems.

 🚀 Overview
-This project demonstrates how Machine Learning and NLP techniques can be applied to build a practical and interpretable recommendation engine.
-It uses content-based filtering, comparing textual metadata across movies to generate personalized suggestions.
+This project demonstrates how Machine Learning and NLP techniques can be applied to build a practical and interpretable content-based filtering recommendation engine.

+It compares textual metadata across movies to generate personalized suggestions without relying on deep learning or external user data.

 🎯 Key Features
 ✅ Content-based filtering using movie metadata

-🎭 Uses genres, cast, crew, keywords, and plot summaries
+🎭 Utilizes genres, cast, crew, keywords, and plot summaries

-⚡ Fast and lightweight — based on cosine similarity
+⚡ Fast & lightweight, based on cosine similarity

-🧠 Fully interpretable logic (no black-box deep learning)
+🧠 Fully interpretable logic (no black-box models)

-🔢 Simple vectorization via Scikit-learn’s CountVectorizer
+🔢 Vectorization with Scikit-learn’s CountVectorizer

 📁 Project Structure
-plaintext
+bash
 Copy
 Edit
 Movie-Recommendation-Using-AIML/